Transit Museum $1,000,000 Raise the Roof Campaign

 “Connecting Historic Transit to Tomorrow”

-- In anticipation of the opening of the Oak Street RTD Light Rail Station in Lakewood, the HCA Alliance will coordinate donations from the Capital Campaign for the Oak Street Transit Museum.
+- The HCA Alliance will coordinate donations from the Capital Campaign for a future Transit Museum.

 Denver once had an extensive electric rail transit system that included over 250 miles of city tracks and 40 miles of high-speed interurban railcars connecting Denver with Golden and Boulder.
 Thousands of riders used the system to visit downtown Denver and its venues for shopping, going to work and school, seeing friends, and for recreation.
 Rich in local history, Car No. 25 was built by Denver’s own Woeber Carriage Company and placed into service on February 17, 1911.
 Car No. 25 was one of seven cars that provided passenger service on the Denver & Intermountain Interurban’s 13-mile Denver-Lakewood-Golden line from 1911 to 1950.
 With the proliferation of the automobile and a new bus system, rail transit service was abandoned in 1950.